 • Cook pasta as directed on the package.
 Drain and rinse with cold water.

-• In a large bowl, combine cool pasta, olives, cheese, and pepperoni.
+• In a large bowl, combine the cooled pasta, olives, cheese, and pepperoni.

 • Pour at least half of the Italian dressing into the pasta salad and mix well.